lee-xin-jin-terence/affective-computing/README.md

 > **University Research Paper – Affective Computing**
-> This paper was submitted as part of an academic research project on Affective Computing, investigating emotion patterns among construction workers in a high-suicide-rate industry.
+> This paper was submitted as part of an academic research project on Affective Computing, investigating emotion patterns among construction workers in a high-suicide-rate industry. <br/>
+> **Author:** Terence Lee

 # Identifying the Existence of Negative Emotion Patterns in Construction Workers from the United States during Work, in the High Suicide Rate Industry